Every day is another day

 Sean’s activities are not limited to cleanups.
 In Jambiani he has set up a Community Centre where he and his wife teach English to local children for free.
 At the same time, in another room, a local tailor sews bags and small cases from the cement packages recovered during the cleanups.
 Besides, Sean has installed several collection points for taka taka in Jambiani, separating it from the plastic that can be recycled.

-What strikes you about Sean when you meet him is his charisma and the passion that fuels his mission.
-“I’m doing it for the future, for those who will live in our world, for my children, of course, but also for the children of all of us,” he told us.
-And every day, every cleanup, every time he goes to speak in schools, Sean starts again because the process is slow, pole pole as they say here when they mean that something needs time to be done.
+What strikes you about Sean when you get to know him is his charisma and the passion that fuels this mission of his.
+“I’m doing this for the future, for those who will inhabit our world, for my children of course, but also for the children of all of us.
+We all have a chance to do something, even a small thing, to change our Planet for the better,” he told us.
+And every day, every cleanup, every time he goes to speak in schools Sean starts over because the process is slow, pole pole as they say here when you mean something needs time to be done.

 Sean Williams | Gabriele Orlini ©2021